 The manga features a fourth grade teacher giving his student an engagement ring — and portraying the relationship as wholesome and innocent.

 Sakura's own parents are part of this trope.
-Her father Fujitaka married Nadeshiko, one of his students.
-They fell in love when he was her teacher, but married when she graduated high school.
+Her father Fujitaka married Nadeshiko, who was a student in the school he teached at, and married as soon as she graduated high school.
 It was only his first year as a teacher, and since Nadeshiko was in high school, they weren't too far apart.

 Touya's relationship with teacher Kaho Mizuki is an aversion, as they only confessed to loving each other after Kaho's term as student teacher had ended.